 Short-handed Florida stuns No. 6 Tennessee 75-49

-GAINESVILLE, Fla.
-(AP) -- Florida's best performance of the season - maybe even of coach Mike White's six-year tenure - came without three starters.
+GAINESVILLE, Fla. — Florida’s best performance of the season – maybe even of coach Mike White’s six-year tenure – came without three starters.

 Noah Locke scored 14 points, Tyree Appleby added 13 and the short-handed Gators stunned No. 6 Tennessee in dominating fashion, 75-49 on Tuesday night.